indigo-dc/oidc-agent/gitbook/admin.md

 We provide packages for Debian and CentOS 7.
 They are available at http://marcus.hardt-it.de/oidc-agent/.

-For informations on how to add the repository to your system refer to the documentation of your operating system.
+For informations on how to install the package on your system refer to the documentation of your operating system.

 ### From Source